Kayak, SUP, Canoe

 Kayak, SUP, & Outrigger Canoeing Tours: Join us for a private kayak tour, stand up paddle boarding lesson, or outrigger canoe tour!
 Departing daily from Makena Landing and Po’olenalena Beach, you’ll see the best areas in south Maui.
 Enjoy scenic views of Maui’s shoreline as well as Hawaiian Green Sea Turtle sightings at Maui’s famous Turtle Town, and keep an eye out for the many endemic tropical fish in the area, all while learning more about Hawaiian history and culture from your certified private tour guide.

 Makena is one of our favorite places on Maui for many reasons, but we especially love its proximity to gorgeous scenery, both above and below the water.
-Come explore with us on a private tour!
+Come out and explore with us on a private tour!